-Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was called Usos stratogy Demonstrates Demonstrates Provides evidence for but not incorrectly or with knowledge of knowledge of of helping others exhibited. parts missing. professional practice professional practice by sharing how related to his/her related to his/her they became area of expertise. area of expertise and recognized by the is recognized by the school/district as achool/district as an an export in their export in their area of area of expertise. exportise.
+Not Using (u) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was called Usos stratogy Demonstrates Demonstrates Provides evidence for but not incorrectly or with knowledge of knowledge of of helping others exhibited. parts missing. professional practice professional practice by sharing how related to his/her rolated to his/her they became area of expertise. area of expertise and recognized by the is recognized by the school/district as achool/district as an an export in their export in their area of area of expertise. exportise.

-volop and implement a Focus Statement: Instructional support member uses data and feedback to devolop and implement a professional growth plain with specific and measurable geals, action steps, and timelines for measuring progress
+Using Data and Feedback to Support Changes to Professional Practice volop and implement a Focus Statement: Instructional support member uses data and feedback to devolop and implement a professional growth plain with specific and measurable geals, action steps, and timelines for measuring progress